sbaek293/Studygram/reports/final/report.md

 You can download our renewed .apk prototype through the following [link](https://drive.google.com/file/d/14_wDQM7ZANa9IOcMF33LQf6yoTR1DyJP/).
 Please refer to the previous report for the emulator usage if needed.\
 [Our Git Repository](https://github.com/sbaek293/Studygram/)

-### Individual Reflections
-#### Alua

-#### Sche In

-#### Johan
-1. **Implementation Contribution**\
-My contributions focused on the visual environment and the core system mechanics.
-Visually, I used Generative AI to create cohesive assets (sprites, icons, and backgrounds) and built the UI for the "Room," "Garden," and "Quiz" scenes to ensure a consistent aesthetic.
-Technically, I implemented the "Study Buddy" matching logic using Firebase, which required coding the profiling quiz and connecting the results to the database to group users based on compatibility.
-I also built the main navigation system that seamlessly connects these scenes and the specific logic for the Quiz interactions.
-1. **Teamwork Reflection**\
-Our team generally collaborated well, but we faced challenges due to varying experience levels with full-stack development.
-Initially, we adopted a "siloed" approach, developing front-end and back-end separately and hoping they would integrate without issues.
-This led to some friction when connecting the components.
-We overcame this by shifting from working in isolation to actively helping and teaching each other during the integration process.
-The key lesson I learned is that successful teamwork isn't just about dividing tasks; it requires constant communication and a willingness to learn from one another to bridge skill gaps and ensure the system works as a whole.
-1. Through this project, I gained significant experience with the Unity UI system, specifically learning how to manage dynamic layouts and navigation stacks.
-Crucially, I learned how to integrate Firebase with Unity, understanding the technical pipeline required to connect a game engine to a cloud database for real-time data synchronization.
-Additionally, I refined my workflow for using Generative AI as a production tool, learning how to prompt and edit AI-generated assets to fit a specific game style rapidly.

-#### Olesia